Netcentric/accesscontroltool/README.md

 Users can be configured in the same way as groups in the **user_config** section.
 There are two differences to groups:

-* the attribute members cannot be used (for obvious reasons)
+* the attribute "members" cannot be used (for obvious reasons)
+* the attribute "password" can be used for preset passwords
 * the boolean attribute isSystemUser is used to create system users in AEM 6.1